 Treasure Coast Natives is a blog about flora (and occasionally fauna) found in Palm Beach and Martin Counties.
 These counties lie on the East coast of Florida and are north of Miami.
 Martin County is part of what is referred to as the “Treasure Coast” due to the number of ships of Spanish galleons wrecked off the coast during the 17th and 18th centuries.

 Palm Beach and Martin Counties have a vast number of conservation areas which contain almost 1300 non-cultivated plant species.
 Of this number, 950 are native.
 Almost every week George, John, and Billy visit an area and search for interesting species.

 George is George Rogers.
 He received his Ph.D. in botany from the University of Michigan and did postdoctoral work at Harvard.
-He serves as chairman of the Horticulture Department at Palm Beach State College and is a practicing plant taxonomist who contributes occasionally to the Generic Flora of the Southeastern United States.
+Now retired, he served as chairman of the Horticulture Department at Palm Beach State College and continues research on plants around Palm Beach County, Florida.

 John is John Bradford.
 He is an avid naturalist, amateur taxonomist, and photographer.

 We hope that the stories and images are interesting and that you will subscribe to receive our latest plant fact blog.

 would like for you to add my to your email list

 February 14, 2012 at 4:26 pm

 Just enter your email address in the box entitled “e-mail subscription” which is located on the right side of the blog and you will be signed up.

 just wanted to recommend a blog to you.
 Have you stumbled across anthropogen.com?